nominetresearch/microbit-networking-book-python/twowayunicast/twowayunicast.md

 	This is a communications mode in which data is transmitted in both directions but not at the same time.

-In the previous chapter, your micro:bits had clear roles: there was a sender and a receiver.
+In the previous chapter, your micro:bits had clear roles: there were a sender and a receiver.
 In bidirectional communication, either of the micro:bits can send and receive messages.
 This way, it becomes possible to create two-way protocols.
 In these protocols, when a computer sends a